docker-mailserver/docker-mailserver/docs/content/faq.md

 If this migration implies a DNS modification, be sure to wait for DNS propagation before opening an issue.
 Few examples of symptoms can be found [here][github-issue-95] or [here][github-issue-97].

-This could be related to a modification of your `MX` record, or the IP mapped to `mail.my-domain.tld`.
+This could be related to a modification of your `MX` record, or the IP mapped to `mail.example.com`.
 Additionally, [validate your DNS configuration](https://intodns.com/).

 If everything is OK regarding DNS, please provide [formatted logs](https://guides.github.com/features/mastering-markdown/) and config files.
 This will allow us to help you.